-We became the first Local Government Pension Scheme (LGPS) signatory of the UNPRI in July 2006.
+We became the first Local Government Pension Scheme (LGPS) signatory of the UNPRI in July 2006 and Brunel Ltd was the first asset pool in April 2018.
 The UNPRI is an investor initiative in partnership with UNEP Finance Initiative and the UN Global Compact.
 The principles reflect the view that ESG issues can affect the performance of investment portfolios and therefore must be given appropriate consideration by investors if they are to fulfil their fiduciary duty.
 The UN Global Compact asks companies to embrace, support and enact, within their sphere of influence, a set of core values in the areas of human rights, labour standards, the environment and anti-corruption.